 - * For thicker salmon, add 4-6 minutes more to the baking time per additional 1/2-inch of thickness.

 - ** To measure the internal temperature, insert an instant-read thermometer into the middle thickest section.
 Alternatively, you can use a wireless dual-probe thermometer to measure in the oven while the salmon is baking.

-- Storage: Cooked salmon can be stored for up to 2 days in an airtight container in the fridge or frozen for up to 3 months.
+- Storage: Cooked salmon can be stored for up to 3 to 4 days in an airtight container in the refrigerator, assuming it was very fresh prior to cooking.
+Cooked salmon can also be frozen for up to 12 months.